 It’s also suitable for JR-operated highway buses, some city bus networks, and even some ferries (as in the JR Ferry from Miyajimaguchi, Hiroshima, to storied Miyajima).

-If you’re only planning on staying in one city and its surroundings, however, we wouldn’t recommend the Japan Rail Pass.
+However, if you’re only planning on staying in one city and its surroundings, we wouldn’t recommend the Japan Rail Pass.
 It’s pricey in itself, so if your budget is something you value, stick to the city you’re planning on visiting and save your money for the izakaya!

 Where to Buy a Japan Rail Pass?